rodegerdts/Pyalmanac/README.md

 ## Requirements

-Most of the heavy computing is done by the free Pyephem library.
+&nbsp;&nbsp;&nbsp;&nbsp;Most of the heavy computing is done by the free Pyephem library.
 Typesetting is done by TeX/LaTeX So before you can use this program you need to install:

 * Python v2.x (2.6 or later ) python 3 will not work out of the box
 * PyEphem